 torn, the veil was torn with Him, and now God has given us access into the

-Him into the innermost sanctuary.
+Him into the Holy of Holies.
 The

-court.
+offer our evil passions and desires as our sacrifice to Him.
 The high priest took a basin and filled it with the animal’s blood

 and then brought it into the temple, passing the Table of Showbread, the

-of the Covenant contained the original stone tablets of the Ten Commandments
+the Most Holy Place and sprinkled blood on the Ark of the Covenant that contained the original stone tablets of the Ten Commandments

 that Moses brought from the top of Mount Sinai written by the finger of God,